arthurkirkosa/guidelines.binarcode.com/content/en/styleguide/laravel-php.md

 ### Void return types

 If a method return nothing, it should be indicated with `void`.
 This makes it more clear to the users of your code what your intention was when writing it.

 ## Typed properties

 You should type a property whenever possible.
 Don't use a docblock.
+As we're using PHP 8.0+, all property types are supported, you can use `mixed` if you're not sure about the type.

 ```php
 // good